IndyCar Series at Texas Motor Speedway: Twin races

 For 2011, a special Twin race format was adopted, a throwback to the USAC-style twin races of the 1970s and early 1980s.
 The race would consist of two 275-km (114 laps) races, with each race declaring a separate winner, and each race awarding half points towards the season championship.
 The starting lineup for the first race was determined during standard time trials.
 After the completion of the first race, a "halftime" was observed, and the starting lineup for the second race was determined by a random draw.

 A mild controversy resulted from the halftime draw for the second race's lineup.
 It differed from previous "twin" races where the finishing positions for the first race determined the lineup, or the finishing positions were inverted.
 It was considered unfair by some, and it was magnified when points contenders Will Power and Dario Franchitti drew 3rd and 28th starting positions, respectively.
 For 2012, the twin-race format was scrapped.

-In 2021 Texas hosted a twin-race weekend with two separate points-paying events, named Genesys 300 and XPEL 375 and held on May 1 and 2 respectively.
+In 2021 Texas hosted a twin-race weekend with two separate points-paying events, named the Genesys 300 and XPEL 375 and held on May 1 and 2 respectively.
 Qualifying for both rounds was canceled due to rain, with the starting grid decided by the championship standings entering each race. Álex Palou, competing for Chip Ganassi Racing, was awarded pole position for the Genesys 300 as he was the points leader following the previous round at St. Petersburg.
-Scott Dixon, who started ninth, won the first race and took his only victory of the season.
+Palou's teammate Scott Dixon, who started ninth, won the first race and took his only victory of the season.
 Dixon advanced to take the lead in the points standings, and consequently started the XPEL 375 on pole the following day.
 The second race was won by Arrow McLaren SP's Pato O'Ward, who claimed his first IndyCar Series victory.

+The event returned to a single-race format for 2022 onwards, and its distance was extended to 375 miles.